David Mazouz

-David Albert Mazouz (/dəˈviːd məˈzuːz/; born February 19, 2001) is an American actor.
-He is best known for his leading role as Bruce Wayne in Fox's Batman-prequel TV drama Gotham (2014–2019).
+David Albert Mazouz (/dəˈviːd məˈzuːz/; born February 19, 2001) is an American actor, best known for his leading role as Bruce Wayne in Fox's Batman-prequel TV drama Gotham (2014–2019).
 Mazouz started his acting career with several guest roles before joining the Fox TV series Touch (2012–2013), for which he was nominated for a Young Artist Award.
 He has had leading roles in the films The Games Maker and The Darkness.